 K-12 OPTION 2 - REMOTE LEARNING WITH SIDNEY CITY SCHOOLS:

 In order to serve families who are medically fragile or have concerns about safety, Sidney City Schools will be offering a remote learning option.
 Careful consideration should be given to the learning expectations and requirements.
 At this time, there is no hybrid of remote learning and in-person instruction; it is all or nothing/one or the other.

-Semester time commitment - families choosing remote learning will be asked to commit to this learning model one semester at a time; families can make their choice for the 2nd Semester by November 24 by logging on to Final Forms, no changes can be made after November 24.
+- Semester time commitment - families choosing remote learning will be asked to commit to this learning model one semester at a time; families can make their choice for the 2nd Semester by November 24 by logging on to Final Forms, no changes can be made after November 24.

 Here are some additional key details to help families make the decision regarding distance learning: